bellewills/Global-Perspectives-Blog/content/blog/speaker2.md

 In future, I plan to explore this further by looking at work like Blythe et al. (2016), who examine how speculative design can transition into working prototypes through user engagement.

 #### 3) What made you optimisitc about the future from this talk?
-The sheer creativity of the ideas gave me glimpses of optimism.
-The possibility of nanobots cleaning oceans or targeted drug delivery systems felt hopeful.
-These were small visions of big change, and they reminded me that imagination fuels progress.
+The creativity behind some of the ideas gave me these little bursts of optimism.
+Stuff like nanobots cleaning up the oceans or being used for targeted drug delivery actually felt kind of hopeful.
+They were small glimpses of big change and it reminded me that imagination is often what pushes progress forward in the first place.

 But my optimism felt tempered.
-Hope is one thing—implementation is another.
+Hope is one thing, implementation is another.
 I realised that, for me, hope grows stronger when imagination meets development.
-While Sturdee opened doors to exciting futures, I was left longing for a roadmap—a sense of how to get there.
+While Sturdee opened doors to exciting futures, I was left longing for a roadmap a sense of how to get there.

 Still, there was something refreshing about the freedom to imagine without constraints.
-It made me reflect on how often I get caught up in feasibility—and how sometimes design needs space to breathe before it’s built.
+It made me reflect on how often I get caught up in feasibility and how sometimes design needs space to breathe before it’s built.

 #### 4) What key ideas did the speaker highlight, and why are they significant with respect to trends in computing?
 The central themes were design fiction, shape-changing interfaces, AI’s current limitations, and sustainability in design.
 These are critical trends in HCI and computing, especially as technology becomes more embedded in our lives.

 Her emphasis on designing for what could go wrong felt important—it’s a reminder that tech innovation isn’t just about building the next thing but anticipating its risks.
 That aligns with broader trends like ethical AI, eco-conscious tech, and user-centered interfaces.

-But I couldn’t shake the sense that these ideas, while essential, were stuck in the conceptual phase.
+But I couldn’t shake the feeling that, as essential as these ideas are, they’re still kind of stuck in the concept stage.
 Where’s the next step?
-When does the storyboard become the system?
-That gap felt like the missing link for me.
+When does the storyboard actually turn into a working system?
+That gap between idea and implementation felt like the missing link for me.

 To ground this in history, these themes connect to early HCI milestones like the 1982 GaTech Design Conference or ACM SIGCHI's founding in 1983—moments where human experience began shaping computing.
 Design fiction today builds on that legacy.